Kashmiri Pandits: Population distribution

 According to the 1941 census, there were 78,800 Kashmiri Pandits in the Kashmir Valley.
-They were distributed into the two districts of Valley, the Baramulla district, where Hindus constituted 2.1 percent of the population; 12,919 Hindus out of 612,428 total. and the Anantnag district, where they were 7.84 percent of the population.
+They were distributed into the two districts of Valley, the Baramulla district, where Hindus constituted 2.1 per cent of the population; 12,919 Hindus out of 612,428 total. and the Anantnag district, where they were 7.84 per cent of the population.

 Scholar Christopher Snedden states that the Pandits made up about 6 per cent of the Kashmir Valley's population in 1947.
 By 1950, their population declined to 5 per cent as many Pandits moved to other parts of India due to the uncompensated land redistribution policy, the unsettled nature of Kashmir's accession to India and the threat of economic and social decline.

 In the 1981 census, the Kashmir Division had 124,078 Hindus, the majority of whom were Pandits.
 Scholar Alexander Evans estimates by 1990, there would have been 160,000–170,000 Pandits in the Kashmir Valley.

 Following the 1989 insurgency, a great majority of Pandits felt threatened and left the Kashmir Valley for other parts of India.
 A large number settled in the Jammu Division of the State and the National Capital Region of India.
 Some emigrated to other countries entirely.

 By 2011, only an estimated 2,700-3,400 Pandits remained in the Kashmir Valley.

 According to Indian government, more than 60,000 families are registered as Kashmiri migrants including some Sikh and Muslim families.
 Most families were resettled in Jammu, NCR and other neighbouring states.